Elias Pettersson Game Preview: Canucks vs. Sharks

 Pettersson Season Stats Insights

-- Pettersson has netted a goal in a game six times this year in 18 games played, including multiple goals once.
+- In 21 games this season, Pettersson has averaged 19:34 on the ice, while putting up a plus-minus rating of +1.

-- In 15 of 18 games this year, Pettersson has recorded a point, and eight of those games included multiple points.
+- In six of 21 games this year, Pettersson has scored a goal, and he has one game with multiple goals.

+- Pettersson has a point in 15 games this season (out of 21), including multiple points eight times.

-- Pettersson has an assist in 12 of 18 games played this season, including multiple assists six times.
+- Pettersson has an assist in 12 of 21 games this year, with multiple assists on six occasions.

-- Pettersson's odds on his point total prop carry an implied probability of 43.5% that he goes over.
+- Pettersson's implied probability to go over his point total is 41.7% based on the odds.

-- There is a 62.5% chance of Pettersson having more than 0.5 assists, based on the moneyline odds.
+- Pettersson has an implied probability of 60.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.